get-set-fetch/documentation/site/node/plugins.md

 ## Plugins

 The entire scrape process is plugin based.
-A scrape configuration (see [Examples](examples.html)) contains an ordered list of plugins to be executed against each to be scraped web resource.
+A project configuration (see [Examples](examples.html)) contains an ordered list of plugins to be executed against each to be scraped web resource.
 Each plugin embeds a json schema for its options.
 Check the schemas for complete option definitions.

 ### Node Fetch Plugin
 Uses nodejs `http.request` / `https.request` to fetch html and binary data.
 Response content is available under Uint8Array `resource.data`.
 Html content can be retrieved via `resource.data.toString('utf8')`.